MANAGEMENT DEVELOPMENT PROGRAM CURRICULUM AND

 - Roswell Park Cancer Institute

-Classes are held each Monday from 6 PM to 9 PM at The Buffalo Club, 388 Delaware Avenue in Buffalo.
-The class runs for 13 weeks from mid September to mid-December.
-Evenings on which there is a tour, the session will start at 5 PM at the facility of the host organization.
+Classes are held each Tuesday from 3:30 PM to 6:00 PM at The Buffalo Club, 388 Delaware Avenue in Buffalo.
+The class runs for 12 weeks from late September to mid-December.

 There are no educational or management experience requirements for admission.
-However, to gain the full value of the program, the applicant should have the reading speed and time to cover 40 to 75 pages of case work and articles each week.
+However, to gain the full value of the program, the applicant should have the reading speed and time to cover 20 to 75 pages of casework and articles each week.
 In addition, the analysis of the cases often requires the use of basic math skills.

 To apply for enrollment in our next session, click the “Management Development Application” link to the left.